 - Companionship – dogs offer great companionship because they are generally friendly and playful.
 This is wonderful for many elderly, especially if they live alone.

-For the most part, I do recommend a smaller dog for seniors.
+For the most part, I do recommend smaller dogs for seniors.
 The reason is that walking a larger dog can be dangerous if they pull you quickly.
 Smaller sized dogs should generally be easier to manage.

 Also, smaller dogs can be lap dogs which are perfect for most older adults as they offer a great sense of comfort and stress release as you can sit and pet them while they rest on your lap.